Facts About Spider Beetles

 If you’re unable to trace where the beetles are coming from, use sticky traps where you see them most often.
 Then, focus the traps on the sections where you are catching the most.
 This should help identify where they are coming from.

 To further discourage the beetles from coming inside, try to fill any cracks or crevices in your home, and then spray with an insecticide.
 If the problem persists, you may need to contact a pest management company that will have access to a wider variety of pesticides and insecticides.

-Benefits of Professional Spider Beetle Pest Control
+What are the Benefits fo Professional Spider Beetle Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a spider beetle problem.
 Finding and treating the spider beetles can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the spider beetle infestation.